ytydt/Author-Response-to-Submission-4115-ARR-August-2026/readme.md

 *Where the claim rests.* The primary inferential layer is the **cross-dataset paired analysis**, which reproduces exactly from the item-level vectors and does not depend on the scoring choices above: six paired DD−SoM differences of +4, +5, +2, +4, +7, +12 pp (mean +5.67, median +4.5), paired t = 3.96, **p = 0.011**, Cohen's d = 1.62, sign test 6/6 (p = 0.031).
 It is stable under either uniform SoM baseline (all SoM-3: p = 0.008; all SoM-8: p = 0.012) and, with the +12 pp MedBullets point held out, the t-test remains significant (p = 0.006, 5/5 direction) although the sign test no longer can (p = 0.0625 with five sets).
 Its unit is the dataset (n = 6), so it supports the cross-task claim, not any single-dataset claim.
 We will rewrite C.2.3 around this layer, report item-clustered intervals per dataset, keep the run-level Welch tests as supporting evidence with n = 3 stated, and report all runs on fixed denominators with unparsable or abstained outputs counted as errors.
 The ± column of Table 1 will be unified to a single stated convention (item-level SE or interval).

-### Reproducibility

-An anonymized repository with prompts, routing tables, per-question outputs and logs for every arm above (including the new controls), scoring scripts, and token ledgers will be linked during the discussion period.
-One endpoint used in the medical closed-form suite (gemini-2.0-flash-lite) has since been retired by its provider; the remaining backbones are available, and we document the replacement used in the open-domain experiments.

 ---

 ## Response to Reviewer Xcv6